signature-opensource/CK-H3/README.md

 This library is licensed under the [Apache License 2.0](LICENSE).

 It wraps the [Uber H3 library](https://github.com/uber/h3) (Apache 2.0) and incorporates work from [DGGRID](https://github.com/sahrk/DGGRID) (Copyright 2015 Southern Oregon University).
 See [NOTICE](NOTICE) for full attribution details.

+---

+## Generated with Claude Code

+This codebase was generated with [Claude Code](https://claude.ai/code), Anthropic's official CLI for Claude.